Gabriela Jaquez: College career

+Professional career

+On April 13, 2026, the Chicago Sky selected Jaquez as the fifth overall pick of the 2026 WNBA draft.

 National team career

 In August 2024, Jaquez made her debut for the Mexico women's national basketball team during 2026 FIBA Women's World Cup pre-qualification.

 Personal life

 Jaquez is the daughter of Angela and Jaime Sr., who both played basketball at Concordia University.
 Her paternal grandfather, Ezequiel, came to California with his family from Mexico as a child and played basketball at Arizona State College (now Northern Arizona University).
-Her older brother, Jaime Jr., plays in the National Basketball Association and competed for the UCLA men's team in college.
+Her older brother, Jaime Jr., plays in the National Basketball Association for the Milwaukee Bucks and competed for the UCLA men's team in college.